Triangle IP

 Find the one who is empathetic to your success.

-For example, today AI and Machine Learning is being taken very seriously all over the world and is on the way to becoming a mainstream adoption in the years to come.
+For example, today AI and Machine Learning are being taken very seriously all over the world and are on the way to becoming mainstream adoption in the years to come.

-No wonder that startups dealing with AI technology in different domains are working fast to get patents to capture a lion’s share for their respective products in the market.
+No wonder that startups dealing with AI technology in different domains are working fast to get patents to capture a lion’s share of their respective products in the market.

 Image Source: CBINSIGHTS